ibm-cloud-docs/dl/cli.md

 # CLI reference
 {: #direct-link-cli-commands}

-This document provides a reference of the command-line interface (CLI) commands available for IBM Cloud Direct Link Dedicated.
+This document provides a reference of the command-line interface (CLI) commands available for {{site.data.keyword.cloud}} Direct Link Dedicated.
 The commands are organized into the sections listed in the navigation pane on the right.
 {:shortdesc}

 Set the environment variable `IBMCLOUD_DL_VERSION` to mention the version, which is used in query parameters for all the APIs.
 Set the variable in the format `YYYY-MM-DD`.
 For example: